TheOnlyMrFlow/Rail-Network-Cutting/README.md

 Looping through outgoing edges of a Vertex has O(Ea) complexity, where Ea is the average number of edges per vertex.
 So the complexity of this algorithm is O(Ea(V+E))

-## Complexity of min-cut

-Note: this program is made for directed flow networks.
+## Note: this program is made for directed flow networks.
 It will work as an undirected flow network only if, in the data files, eache edge has a copy of itself with reverted vertices.
 However, the GUI will not be adapted for such cases.